Aubameyang's future, Saka's role and the burning questions Arsenal must answer as Premier League restarts | Goal.com

 And with six of Arsenal’s remaining 10 league games away from home, that number must increase dramatically if they are to challenge for the European places.

-So it will be interesting to see if playing away games without fans in the stadiums have an effect on what we have seen from Arsenal on their travels in recent years.
+So it will be interesting to see if playing away games without fans in the stadiums has an effect on what we have seen from Arsenal on their travels in recent years.

 Stadiums will not be hostile anymore and home teams will perhaps not play with the same sort of intensity that we have come to expect.
-Could that play in Arsenal’s hands?
+Could that play into Arsenal’s hands?

 “I hope it is,” said Arteta, when asked if playing in empty stadiums away from home will be an advantage.
 “We’ve seen we have got a good thing to measure what is happening with the Bundesliga at the moment.
 So it is going to help.